Bopchy/bucketlist-api/README.md

 ## Getting started

-This section explains how to setup the API and get it up and running.
+This section explains how to get the API up and running.

 ### Prerequisites